ZhangGWU/Guide_to_ddRAD/README.md

 perl gl2genest.pl doubleFiltered_variants.mpgl
 ```
 This will generate gl_doubleFiltered_variants.mpgl, this genotype matrix is used for generating ldak files.
-R script for ldak files is `generate ldak.R`.
+R script for ldak files is [generate ldak.R](generate ldak.R).

 #### Add the header, this is input file for entropy run ###